-Here’s a few things that you ought to keep in mind before you visit Aapravasi Ghat in Mauritius to get the most out of your time at this incredulously beautiful spot:
+Here are a few things that you ought to keep in mind before you visit Aapravasi Ghat in Mauritius to get the most out of your time at this incredulously beautiful spot.

 Aapravasi Ghat Mauritius opening hours:

 Monday – Friday: 9 AM to 4 PM

 How to reach Aapravasi Ghat: Aapravasi Ghat is located on the 1st Quay Street in Port Louis in Mauritius.
 It is a landmark in itself and can be easily located and the best way to travel is by a private taxi or cab.

 Take a break with an exotic holiday in Mauritius.
 Experience the best of Mauritius with North and South island tours: Inclusive of Hotels, Sightseeing, Transfers, & Meals.
 Best Prices Guaranteed.
 Customizable Package & Free Guidance From Destination Experts.